It’s a common misconception that every cable machine is the same. It’s a steel cable pulling a weight stack; what’s there to change?

 A key difference between 1:1 and 2:1 cable machines is the amount of weight you can access.

 1:1 cable machines allow you to access the entire weight stack.
-This is great for heavier lifts like lat pulldowns and low rows, as most advanced lifters will need more than 50kg for these exercises which a 2:1 machine is unlikely to provide.
+This is great for heavier lifts like lat pulldowns and low rows where the strongest lifters may need 100kg of resistance or even more to work in their desired rep range.

 2:1 cable machines only allow you to access half of the stack’s weight.
-This is unlikely to be an issue for isolation exercises like bicep curls and lateral raises, but it’s worth keeping in mind if you’re wanting to lift heavy on your machine.
+This is unlikely to be an issue for isolation exercises like bicep curls and lateral raises, but it’s worth keeping in mind if you’re wanting to lift heavy on a 2:1 machine.

 Smooth glide

 1:1 cable machines sacrifice some of the smoothness in their glide in order to access the entire weight stack.
-While this won’t be an issue in heavy lifts where you’re pulling the cable slowly, it might be apparent in explosive movements where you want to pull the cable quickly.
+You're less likely to notice this in heavy lifts, but if you use a 1:1 machine for isolation movements then it might become apparent.

-2:1 cable machines boast a luxurious glide that you won’t find in 1:1 products.
-Not only does this provide a more premium feel, but it also lets you really squeeze your muscles at the top of movements.
+2:1 cable machines have a luxurious glide that you won’t find in 1:1 products.
+Not only does this provide a more premium feel, but it's also beneficial if you're using cables to rehab an injury.

 Increment jumps